ethereumclassic/ECIPs/ECLIPs/ECLIP-2.md

 # Rationale
 ### Why would we do this?
 Services need to figure out how to talk to each other.
-If we really want to build the next generation automation then having up to date libraries, documented APIs, and modern tool are going to provide easy discovery, on-boarding and interaction.
+If we really want to build the next generation of automation, then having up to date libraries, documented APIs, and modern tools are going to provide easy discovery, on-boarding, and enable end user and developer interaction.

 Use cases for machine-readable [JSON-RPC 2.0](https://www.jsonrpc.org/specification) API definition documents include, but are not limited to: